-From Oct 1807 to Mar 1817, Champion missed 226 of 1,302 roll call votes, which is 17.4%.
-This is worse than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
+From Oct 1807 to Mar 1817, Champion missed 226 of 1,306 roll call votes, which is 17.3%.
+This is on par with the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|